 Lamictal, 300 mg/day – my old friend.
-It controls my mood swings seemingly without side-effects.
+It controls my manic swings seemingly without side-effects.
 It has limitations, though; I need to pair it with something to control depression.
 I have been taking it since my hospital stay in 2006.

 My previous medications:

 Abilify – I took this since 2010, stopped in 2020, restarted in early 2021, and stopped again in late 2021.
 It helped stabilize my moods and decrease depression, but unfortunately it also promoted significant weight gain and increased my appetite.
 In 2021 it helped relieve my anxiety and OCD symptoms, reducing both to the point where I can try to control the rituals to some extent.
 Withdrawal was pretty clean, but resuming it makes me want to eat everything in sight.